jupyter/jupyter-sphinx/doc/source/index.rst

 The CSS (Cascading Style Sheet) class structure of jupyter-sphinx is the following::

+  - jupyter_container, jupyter_cell
-  - jupyter_container
+    - cell_input
-    - code_cell
+    - cell_output
       - stderr
       - output

 If a code cell is not displayed, the output is provided without the ``jupyter_container``.
 If you want to adjust the styles, add a new stylesheet,